Calorique

 = 6 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 6 for hiking is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Tucson's average temperature of 70°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Tucson's average temperature of 70°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Hiking on moderate terrain combines cardiovascular exercise with the mental health benefits of spending time in nature.
 Unlike treadmill walking, hiking involves varied terrain, elevation changes, and natural obstacles that engage stabilizer muscles and improve balance.
 Research shows that hiking in natural settings reduces cortisol levels, lowers blood pressure, and improves mood more effectively than indoor exercise.
 The uneven terrain also forces your body to work harder, burning more calories than walking on flat ground.